Skip to main content

 This post is sponsored by Naperville dentist Dr. Anthony LaVacca.

-By Dental Implants No Comments
+By Dental Implants

-I’ve had dental implants since 2004.
-The current dentures on them make me feel old.
-They look old, even though I’ve only had them for about 18 months.
 I am tired of explaining what I want to my dentist.
 I couldn’t believe it when he put his hand on mine and told me to remember how lucky I am because some people can’t afford to secure their dentures with dental implants so they have to go about life with loose dentures or no teeth at all.
 I am insulted.
-This is a dentist that I’ve seen since childhood.
-I think it’s time to move on.
-I know I’m fortunate, but I don’t have an endless supply of money to keep getting new dentures because he can’t make them look youthful.
-There has to be something better than dentures that age me by at least 10 years.
-What do you suggest?
-Am I going to need new dentures?
-Judith

 Judith – It is not unusual to receive dentures for their dental implants that look like, as many people call them, “false teeth.”
 Your experience is unfortunate, but not unique.

 Your dentist’s response likely means that he has done his best in providing you with dentures for your dental implants.
-But you have the option of finding a prosthodontist, who specializes in dental implants and cosmetic dentures.
+But you have the option of finding a prosthodontist who specializes in dental implants and cosmetic dentures.

-How to Get High-Quality Dental Implants and Dentures
+How to Get High-Quality Implant Dentures

 • You can find a prosthodontist with the training and artistic talent to personalize your dentures and make them look like they belong to you—not to someone else.
 Nor will they look like a generic set of dentures.